adamrmelnyk/blag/content/post/creating-launch-plugins-for-pop-os.md

 }
 ```

-Now that we've made the necessary changes we need to move it to where the rest of the plugins are, I've called my plugin popify (I know, so clever) but use whatever folder you've put your files into.
-You'll need to use sudo because the location requires privledged access.
+Now that we've made the necessary changes we need to move it to where the rest of the plugins are.
+I've called my plugin popify (I know, so clever) but use whatever folder you've put your files into.
+You'll need to use sudo because the location requires privileged access.

 ```sh
 sudo cp -r popify/ /usr/lib/pop-shell/launcher/.